 In this section of the paper, we analyze the texts in which contemporary Westerners debated Chinese entrepreneurship.
 We show that while some authors adopted a strongly Orientalist pose that denied that the Chinese could ever be entrepreneurial, others argued that the Chinese were, in fact, an extremely entrepreneurial population.
 We also identify a third perspective, which held that some groups within the Chinese population, such as people from a particular locality or speakers of a certain dialect, were more entrepreneurial than other Han Chinese groups.
 In our view, this third perspective also challenged the Orientalist idea that the Chinese were a monolithically non-entrepreneurial group of individuals.

 Westerners published about Chinese entrepreneurship in a variety of different venues.
 For instance, retired merchants wrote memoirs about their careers in China and diplomats filed reports on commercial conditions that were published by their home governments, some of which were then published.
 In preparing this paper, we identified a range of sources published between 1842 and 1911 in which Westerners discussed Chinese entrepreneurship.
 We searched for texts in English, French, and Portuguese, the languages of the researchers.
 Texts in these languages were particularly important for our study because the British, American, French, and Portuguese entrepreneurs played a very important role in mediating trade between China and the West in this period, although at least a few merchants of every European nationality could be found living in China’s treaty ports in this era.
 British and American merchants were found throughout China in this period, with particularly large concentrations in Hong Kong and the International Settlement in Shanghai.
 Shanghai has a separate French “concession” or sector: French commercial activity in the country was primarily in Shanghai and the southern regions immediately adjacent to Indo-China.
 The Portuguese, who had had a colony in Macau since 1557, were particularly important in Guangdong and in Hong Kong.
 German firms were also numerous and were found throughout China, not just in the German concessions.
-Unfortunately, we were not able to analyse German language texts in which Chinese entrepreneurship was discussed.
+A more detailed analysis would require interdisciplinary approach and we acknowledge from the outset the limited expertise we bring to this essay by focusing only on English, French and Portuguese languages.

 We began our research process by searching the catalog of the British Library, a library of legal deposit, for contemporary British and US texts dealing with Chinese entrepreneurship.
 A parallel search for French-language sources was conducted at the Bibliothèque François-Mitterrand.
 We searched for Portuguese language texts at research library in Macau and Hong Kong, a former Portuguese and British colony respectively.
 We were aware that Westerners may have discussed Chinese entrepreneurship in texts from this period that have either failed to survive or which did not appear when we searched through databases and catalogs using such terms as “Chinese merchant” and “Chin* commerce*.”
 Our initial keyword searches produced a long list of texts on commercial conditions in China, only some of which discussed Chinese entrepreneurs and other businesspeople.
 We discarded any sources, such as detailed reports of commodity prices, that did not seem relevant to the socio-cultural themes that were at the core of our research question.
 At the end of this selection process, we found thirty-seven relevant books, pamphlets, and government reports, many of which are cited and quoted in this paper and all of which are listed in Table 1.